ethereum/ethereum-org-website/src/content/developers/tutorials/short-abi/index.md

 ### Proper disclosure {#proper-disclosure}

-I'm a full time [Optimism](https://www.optimism.io/) employee, so most of the examples in this article are going to come from there.
+I'm a full time [Optimism](https://www.optimism.io/) employee, so  examples in this article are going to run on Optimism.
-However, the technique explained here should work for other rollups too.
+However, the technique explained here should work just as well for other rollups.

 ### Terminology   {#terminology}